zorrokid/film-freak/README.md

     flutter pub get

-To run in emulator or device:
+To run in emulator or device in debug mode:

     flutter run

+To build an apk install package:

+    flutter build apk --split-per-abi

 ## Tests